 6. “The House in France” by Gully Wells

 In this memoir, Wells tells the story of La Migoua, a house in the Provençal town of Le Beausset.
 This book is more than a story about a house; it’s about the people who passed through it and the memories made there.
 Wells’s writing transports you to a specific place and time in Provence, making you feel like you’re living through the experiences yourself.

 7. “Enchantment of Provence” by Patricia Sands

 This is the first of Sands’s Love in Provence trilogy.
 It’s a delightful and romantic tale about a woman who visits Provence and falls in love with the region (and a certain charming Frenchman).
 Sands’s vivid descriptions of Provençal scenery and lifestyle are absolutely captivating.

 8. “Picnic in Provence” by Elizabeth Bard

 This charming memoir is a follow-up to Bard’s “Lunch in Paris.”
-After living in Paris for years, Bard and her husband move to Provence, where they open an artisanal ice cream shop.
+After living in Paris for years, Bard and her husband moved to Provence, where they opened an artisanal ice cream shop.
 The book is a delightful mix of food, culture, and the challenges and joys of making a home in a new place.